 Tend to your health care needs.
 You may get so involved in making sure your senior family member’s medical appointments are kept that your own have taken a back seat.
 Make arrangements for a routine checkup and any other tests or treatments you have been putting off.
 Don’t forget your mental health as well.
 If your stress level seems overwhelming, contact a professional therapist for help.

-At-Home Care Company is a dependable provider of memory care in West Des Moines and throughout the surrounding areas.
+At-Home Care Company is a dependable provider of senior care in Urbandale and throughout the surrounding areas.
 We understand the importance of helping family care providers prioritize time for self-care.
 Our knowledgeable dementia care team can provide excellent care, day or night, as you take the time off you need.
 Give us a call at 515-292-2650 for a complimentary in-home consultation to find out more.